aryamakeeva/Utopia/README.md

 Arguments:

 - seq: dict - a dictionary {name: (sequence, quality)}
-- output_fastq: filtered sequences (saved in the filtered folder).
 - gc_bounds: The GC content bounds for filtering.
 Default is (0, 100).
 - length_bounds: The sequence length bounds for filtering.
 Default is (0, 2**32).
 - quality_threshold: The threshold for filtering by sequence quality.
 Default is 0.